Bachelor of Medicine Bachelor of Surgery

 Entry requirements - general

-Selection for the Bachelor of Medicine Bachelor of Surgery (BMBS) will be determined by undergraduate degree academic performance; an aptitude test - the Graduate Australian Medical School Admissions Test (GAMSAT) or Medical College Admission Test (MCAT) and an interview.
-Further details on the admission process are available at http://www.deakin.edu.au/medicine/study-options/international-admission
+Selection for the Bachelor of Medicine Bachelor of Surgery (BMBS) will be determined by undergraduate degree academic performance; an aptitude test (the Graduate Australian Medical School Admissions Test or GAMSAT) and an interview.
+Prior experience, connection and empathy with rural and regional living and a commitment to working within these areas will be taken into account.
+Further details on the admission process are available at http://www.deakin.edu.au/medicine/study-options/domestic-admission.
+An Indigenous Entry Stream is also available for applicants who can demonstrate eligibility as an Indigenous Australian.
+For more information contact the School of Medicine (firstname.lastname@example.org), or go to http://www.deakin.edu.au/medicine/study-options/indigenous-students

 Entry requirements - specific